Christopher Wood

 All financial claims arising on family breakdown, including financial remedies claims in divorce, Schedule 1 cases, TOLATA and Inheritance Act claims.

-Christopher is a contributor to the new edition of Rayden & Jackson on Divorce and Family Matters.
-He has written the chapter on Stays of matrimonial and related proceedings and co-written the chapter on Recognition of divorces, annulments and legal separations.
+Christopher is a contributor to Rayden & Jackson on Divorce and Family Matters.
+He writes the chapters on Stays and injunctions in matrimonial and other proceedings and on the Recognition of divorces, annulments, legal separations and the dissolution of civil partnership proceedings.

-He also lectures on financial remedy topics, most recently on Trusts, Farming cases and Compensation.
+He also lectures on financial remedy topics, including Trusts, Farming cases and Compensation.

 Christopher is a member of the FLBA.